Mark Time Radio Show

 So, I’ve decided to try a little exercise and listen back to each Mark Time Radio Show (listening to one per day for the next 19 days, starting November 18, 2014) like I’ve never heard them before, and then comment on each one, say what I liked, what I would’ve done differently, what I remembered, soulfully thank every actor that ever lent their precious time and talent to the show and quote maybe some favorite lines.

-Great Northern Audio Facebook page, and collected on this website.
+These will all be posted on the Great Northern Audio Facebook page, and collected on this website.